Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: 2.76 - quadrupole spectra

 To test the extent of variation with centrality and collision energy of LHC vs RHIC $v_2(p_t,n_{ch})$ data the $v_2$ data are here rescaled by integral $v_2(n_{ch})$ values for each energy.
 Comparisons provide a detailed differential study.
 Note that within this study event classes are denoted by an associated event-class index $n_{ch}$ (within some fiducial $\eta$ acceptance) rather than a cross section $\sigma$ or impact parameter (centrality) $b$.
 That strategy follows from the discovery that classical Glauber Monte Carlo determination of collision geometry is questionable~\cite{ppbpid,tomglauber}.

 Figure~\ref{alice4} (left) shows 2.76 TeV $v_2\{4\}(n_{ch})$ data (solid)~\cite{alicev2b} vs \pbpb\ centrality measured by fractional cross section $\sigma / \sigma_0$.
 Open symbols are 62 and 200 GeV \auau\ $v_2\{\rm 2D\}(n_{ch})$ data obtained from model fits to 2D angular correlations~\cite{v2ptb}.
 The 62 GeV data are 10\% lower per the energy trends in Fig.~\ref{glaubtrend} (right).
-The dotted curve describing 200 GeV data is derived from Eq.~(\ref{magic})~\cite{davidhq,noelliptic} \bea [2\bar \rho_0 /N_{part}] A_Q\{\rm 2D\}(n_{ch}) &=& 0.0022 N_{bin} \epsilon_{opt}^2(n_{ch}). \eea The 200 GeV NSD \pp\ point is derived from $V_2^2 = \bar \rho_0^2 v_2^2 \approx 0.006$ in Fig.~\ref{quadxx} (left) $\rightarrow v_2 \approx 0.03$ with $\bar \rho_0 \approx 2.5$. $v_2\{4\}(n_{ch})$ data (solid) are used to rescale the $v_2\{\rm SP\}(p_t,n_{ch})$ data below that test factorization of $v_2\{\rm SP\}(p_t,n_{ch})$.
+The dotted curve describing 200 GeV data is derived from Eq.~(\ref{magic})~\cite{davidhq,noelliptic} \bea (2\bar \rho_0 /N_{part}) A_Q\{\rm 2D\}(n_{ch}) &=& 0.0022 N_{bin} \epsilon_{opt}^2(n_{ch}).~~~~ \eea The 200 GeV NSD \pp\ point is derived from $V_2^2 = \bar \rho_0^2 v_2^2 \approx 0.006$ in Fig.~\ref{quadv2} (left) $\rightarrow v_2 \approx 0.03$ with $\bar \rho_0 \approx 2.5$. $v_2\{4\}(n_{ch})$ data (solid) are used to rescale the $v_2\{\rm SP\}(p_t,n_{ch})$ data below that test factorization of $v_2\{\rm SP\}(p_t,n_{ch})$.
 This format may be used to compare different data sets but has the disadvantage of relying on a questionable classical Glauber model for centrality determination~\cite{tomglauber}.
 Figure~\ref{alice4} (right) is discussed below.

 Figure~\ref{alice2} shows data from Fig.~\ref{alice1} rescaled by factor $1/v_2(n_{ch})$ where $v_2(n_{ch})$ is \pbpb\ $v_2\{4\}(n_{ch})$ data in Fig.~\ref{alice4} (left).
-Data for pions in particular fall on a single locus below 1 GeV/c because low-mass pions are least sensitive to source boost $\Delta y_{t0}$.
 The bold dashed curves are the curves passing through 200 GeV MB $v_2(p_t)$ data in Fig.~\ref{x1} (left) derived in Ref.~\cite{quadspec} divided by 200 GeV $v_2(\text{MB}) \approx 0.055$.
-The solid triangles in panel (a) are derived from more-recent MB 200 GeV pion data with higher statistics~\cite{newstarpion} that agree well with the rescaled LHC data.
-Compare panel (a) with Fig.~\ref{x1} (left).
+The solid triangles in panel (a) are derived from more-recent MB 200 GeV pion data with higher statistics~\cite{newstarpion} that agree well with rescaled LHC data.
+Compare panel (a) with Fig.~\ref{x1} (left). { Note that the two highest curves in each panel are the two most-central event classes.
+As a ratio of two spectra $v_2(p_t)$ tends to have large statistical errors at higher \pt\ whereas for $v_2(p_t)/p_t$ in Fig.~\ref{alice3}} the apparent fluctuations are much reduced.
+And in Fig.~\ref{alice8c} (where single-particle spectra have been removed from ratio $v_2(p_t)$) the error bars are smaller than the points over the entire \pt\ range.}